Twipped/InterviewThis/InterviewThis.md

 - What is your workflow currently, with regards to developers pushing changes.
 Do you do pull requests, or does everyone just merge to a central repo?

 - Are you using a ticket system or is it more play it by ear?
+Do you use the same system for both bugs and new features?

 - Do you have a code review process?